 Java Naming and Directory Interface is an API for Naming and Directory Service that allows users to discover data using specific names.

 - It provides Service Provider Interfaces (SPI) – allows directory service plugged into the framework.

-- API used for connecting java applications to an external directory.
+- Developers use the API to connect Java applications to an external directory.